Asset Allocation: Equity, Fixed Income and Cash

 See the post on Bonds for more on Fixed Income, for now, it’s enough to know that fixed income refers to investments that have a fixed duration and a fixed interest payment.
 This includes corporate bonds, government bonds and certificates of deposit (CDs).

-Unlike an equity investment where you are buying something of value, with the expectation that the value will be greater in the future, with a fixed income investment, you are giving money to the instrument issuer, and that issuer will make regular interest payments to you, for a specified period, at which time, the issuer will return your initial investment in full.
+Unlike an equity investment where we are buying something of value, with the expectation that the value will be greater in the future, with a fixed income investment, we are giving money to the instrument issuer, and that issuer will make regular interest payments to us, for a specified period, at the end of which, the issuer will return our initial investment in full.

 Bond Example

 Let’s look at a simple example.
-You buy a Walmart 5% coupon bond with an expiration date of 1/30/2034.
-What did you buy and why?
+We buy a Walmart 5% coupon bond with an expiration date of 1/30/2034.
+What did we buy and why?
 Most US corporate bonds have a face value (also known as par value) of $1,000.
-So in this case you bought a $1,000 Walmart bond, which essentially means you loaned Walmart $1,000.
+So in this case we bought a $1,000 Walmart bond, which essentially means we loaned Walmart $1,000.

-You’re a nice person, but you can’t just go throwing money around, even to Walmart, so there are some terms associated with this bond purchase.
-Walmart will pay you 5% (the coupon) per year, every year in interest.
+We’re nice people, but we can’t just go throwing money around, even to Walmart, so there are some terms associated with this bond purchase.
+Walmart will pay us 5% (the coupon) per year, every year in interest.
 The interest payment could be made annually, semi-annually, or quarterly, but the total payment for the year will be 5%, or in our case $50.
-The expiration date of 1/30/2024 tells us that on that date, we will receive our $1,000 back and interest payments will cease.
+The expiration date of 1/30/2034 tells us that on that date, we will receive our $1,000 back and interest payments will cease.

 Cash

 Also known as cash and cash equivalents, this tends to be the least volatile asset class.
-This is money that is in a bank account, a brokerage cash account, a money market account, or treasury bills.
-It is very unlikely that the value of these assets will go down, but there is the risk that the buying power could go down if the interest you make does not keep up with inflation.
+This is money that is in a bank account, a brokerage cash account, or a money market account.
+It is very unlikely that the value of these assets will go down, but there is the risk that the buying power could go down if the interest we make does not keep up with inflation.

 Now that we know the 3 key asset classes, we need to decide how to allocate the investments in our portfolio amongst the 3 asset classes.
 This is called asset allocation.
 At this point, I’d love to give you the magic formula that will make you wealthy, but the truth is this is a complex decision.
 Let’s talk about the factors that go into this decision.